quarkcloudio/quark-micro/README.md

-# QuarkHertz
+# QuarkMicro

 Overview:

-Quark-hertz is a golang micro-services based on hertz
+QuarkMicro is a golang micro-services based on hertz & kitex

 Install: